 - Encryption algorithm: RSA (2048 Bits)

 Requirements for using existing CA certificates

 You can use an existing CA certificate from your own organization—one that was not created by LoadRunner Professional—as long as it complies with the following:

 base64 encoded DER certificate (*.pem)

 Tip: If your certificate is not already in PEM format, you can use any known tool to convert it.

 You can also provide certificate files that contain a root CA and one or more intermediate CAs.
 LoadRunner Professional supports verification via a chain of trust, as long as all the certificates in the chain from the root to the client certificate can be verified.

-If your CA has an Issuing or Intermediate certificate, then you need to also add that to the cert.cer file content.
+If your CA has an Issuing or Intermediate certificate, then you can add that to the cacert.cer file content.
 It is recommended to use the Certificate Manager or command line utilities to add CA and Intermediate certificates, rather than adding them manually.

 cert.cer file content: